Barbs traded as Young Liberals defend Coalition’s record in SRC meeting - Honi Soit

 In response to a question posed by Honi over an unprecedented $1,100 allocated to the Executives, Lancaster said that the money is set for speedy approval of “miscellaneous activist projects” such as a $400 donation to Adelaide University SRC.

 Of note was Lancaster’s review of the SRC Constitution following 2021 Electoral Officer Riki Scanlan’s recommendations.
 Easily missed by the ordinary eye, Scanlan’s 41-page report contains significant and sweeping recommendations for the regulations.
-For instance, despite the finding that Standing Legal Committee Member Cooper Gannon’s “election was invalid from the outset”, Gannon remains on the Committee with no action taken yet to address the matter.
+For instance, Scanlan found that Standing Legal Committee Member Cooper Gannon’s “election was invalid from the outset”.
+In response, Gannon has been removed from the post and Stephanie Zhang has been elected unopposed in that position.

 Other recommendations include a ban on political endorsements from USU Clubs and SRC Collectives following the EO’s concerns surrounding potential breaches related to these organisations.
 Should these be implemented, the campaigning landscape will look very different come September.

-Note: Update: A change has been made to reflect Cooper Gannon’s status and Stephanie Zhang’s election in that position.